AnalyticKhurshid/tableau_for_data_analyst/README.md

 # tableau_for_data_analyst
- There is a link in pdf to view projects
+ There is a link in pdf to open Tableau Public and also There are projects